dfelinto/blender-manual/manual/sculpt_paint/brush/falloff.rst

 Curve Preset
    Custom
-      The user can choose how the strength of the falloff is determined from the center of the brush to the borders by manually manipulating the control points within the Curve Widget.
+      You can choose how the strength of the falloff is determined from the center of the brush to the borders by manually manipulating the control points within the curve widget.
-      There are also a handful of preset custom curves displayed at the bottom of the curve widget that can be used on their own or tweaked to get the perfect look.
+      There are also a couple of preset custom curves displayed at the bottom of the curve widget that can be used on their own or as a starting point for tweaking.

       .. list-table:: Custom Preset types.